Crash reports belong on the issue tracker! Feature suggestions, too! Please, I'm having a hard enough time keeping track of everything as it is.

 - Shovels - Mostly identical to vanilla shovels.
 They have the Area Miner super skill.
 Repairs are more effective.

-- Axes - Similar to vanilla axes, but they can also break leaves quickly.
+- Axes - Similar to vanilla axes, but they can also break leaves quickly and without taking damage.
 They have the Lumberjack super skill.

 - Sickles - Capable of clearing plants from a large area with a single swing!
 They can also harvest crops without breaking the plant.